-Head lice are small, wingless insects than infest the human scalp.
+Head lice are small, wingless insects that infest the human scalp.
 They are the most common of the 3 human lice species.

 Head lice infestation is also called pediculosis capitis.

 Head lice affect people of all ages and walks of life, all over the world.
-They are a very common problem in children aged 4 to 14 years of age.
+They are a very common problem in children 4–14 years of age.

 Risk factors for infestation include: